HenReeco/starter-hugo-academic/content/authors/admin/_index.md

 <!--
 Previously, I developed AI-based methods for data analysis and optimization from heterogeneous sensor data, balancing accuracy with financial considerations.
 Currently, my work focuses on computer vision (CV) based solutions.
 I am building a CV tool to predict body weight of the animal as well as future body weight a few weeks in advance, and another to monitor mammary gland development in dairy cows, which can be used to correlate it with milk production.
 Additionally, they are exploring privacy-preserving prediction tools using federated learning. -->

 Dr. Enrico Casella is a computer scientist with a highly multi-disciplinary background.
 His research applies Artificial Intelligence (AI) to complex systems, primarily within the animal science domain.
 His expertise includes AI-based methods for data analysis and optimization from heterogeneous sensor data.
-His most recent work focuses on computer vision solutions for animal health, growth and development, as well as privacy-preserving solutions using federated learning.
+His most recent work focuses on computer vision solutions for animal health, growth and development.

-I am looking for talents with strong interest and significant background in computer science at the Animal Science Department of Pennsylvania State University: 1 PhD student, 1 Postdoc, and visiting scholars.
+I am looking for talents with strong interest and significant background in computer science at the Animal Science Department of Pennsylvania State University: 2 undergraduate students, 1 Postdoc.
+Visiting scholars are being considered.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.
 <!-- my {{< staticref "/uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}} or  -->